 But I saw potential in Power Girl, which was why I picked up 'A New Beginning', an appropriate and much-needed title for someone who's suffered as many retcons as her.

 As promised, the comic is fun, fresh and simple.
-It's as a superhero comic like this one should be.
+It's what a superhero comic like this one should be.
 The artwork compliments the storylines with its lovable and colourful cartoony style.

 While Power Girl still isn't a fan of the press, she appreciates that a lot of people like her, though a lot of it is due to her bust.
 She's gotten used to men staring at her chest, and jokes about how it offers a distraction to keep the bad guys underestimating her.
 So long as no one outright objectifies her and make sexist comments, or else she'll make clever responses that aren't all violent.